oapicf/pinterest-sdk/clients/scala-akka/generated/docs/LeadAdsApi.md

 Get lead ads subscriptions

-Get the advertiser&#39;s list of lead ads subscriptions. - Only requests for the OWNER or ADMIN of the ad_account will be allowed.  &lt;strong&gt;This endpoint is currently in beta and not available to all apps. &lt;a href&#x3D;&#39;/docs/getting-started/beta-and-advanced-access/&#39;&gt;Learn more&lt;/a&gt;.&lt;/strong&gt;
+Get the advertiser&#39;s list of lead ads subscriptions.
+Only requests for the OWNER or ADMIN of the ad_account will be allowed.

 ### Example